Elderjs/template/README.md

 - Rollup is watching your files for changes.
 It will restart when it needs to.
 - If your `elder.config.js` has `@elderjs/plugin-browser-reload': {}` in it's plugins, your browser will automatically restart after the server restarts.

+**esbuild**

+If you are looking for a faster development experience run `npm run esbuild` this is experimental but will be improving rapidly.

 ### To Build HTML for Production:

 ```bash